Adam Crabtree is the founder and CEO of NCS Analytics.

 Andy Joseph is President of Apeks Supercritical, a manufacturer of CO2 subcritical and supercritical extraction equipment in Johnstown, OH.
-Joseph began building extraction machines more than fifteen years ago in his pole barn as a side business.
-In 2012, he left his positon as Director of Welding and Testing Labs for Edison Welding Institute (EWI) to dedicate fulltime to Apeks Supercritical.
-Today, the company has 400+ equipment installations in more than 20 states.
-In 2015, Apeks achieved $12 million in revenue.
+Joseph began building extraction machines more than sixteen years ago in his pole barn as a side business.
+In 2012, he left his positon as Director of Welding and Testing Labs for Edison Welding Institute (EWI) to dedicate full time to Apeks Supercritical.
+Today, the company has 500+ equipment installations in more than 20 states.

-The inventor of five patents, including the Valveless Expansion Technology (prevents clogging of product), Joseph and his company were recognized as one of the “Top 100 Most Brilliant Companies” by Entrepreneur Magazine in 2014.
+The inventor of five patents, including Valveless Expansion Technology, Joseph and his company were recognized as one of the “Top 100 Most Brilliant Companies” by Entrepreneur Magazine in 2014.
 In 2016, the company is a winner of the Edison Award and Joseph was a regional winner and national finalist in the EY (Earnest and Young) Entrepreneur of the Year Award for his outstanding leadership, ingenuity and entrepreneurial spirit.

 Joseph earned his Bachelor and Master of Science degrees in welding engineering from the Ohio State University.